manroygood/roy-goodman/content/authors/nan-zhou/_index.md

 user_groups:
 - "Ph.D.
 Students"
 ---
-Atul is working on vortex dynamics.
+Nan is working on a bifurcation problem in Bose-Einstein Condensates.